Frequently asked questions about MPAs

 What is an ‘ecologically coherent network’ of MPAs?In the past, protected areas have been created largely on the merits of individual locations with little or no consideration given to how these sites could work together – as part of a network.
 The Scottish Government has committed to creating an ‘ecologically coherent’ network of marine protected areas.
 As described above this network will be composed of existing protected areas, such as Special Areas of Conservation, as well as the new MPAs to be designation under the Marine (Scotland) Act 2010 and the Marine and Coastal Access Act 2009.
 It is important these sites work together to maximise the benefits to our seas, so the design of the network needs to:• replicate features in separate protected areas within the network to safeguard against unexpected failures or collapse of populations,• represent the full range of marine habitats and wildlife found in Scotland’s seas, • allow connections between sites so they can link and support each other by taking advantage of ocean currents, migration routes and other natural ecological connections • create sites which are a suitable size and shape to encompass ecological processes and the home ranges of protected features.

-What concerns does Save Scottish Seas have about the proposed network?In short, we are concerned that Scottish MPAs could become paper parks.
-Without effective management and strong objectives to recover our struggling sealife, the MPAs will simply not improve the damaged health of our wider seas.
-You can read our detailed consultation responses here and support our DontTakeTheP out of MPAs campaign.
+What concerns does Save Scottish Seas have about the developing MPA network?In short, we are concerned that Scottish MPAs could become paper parks.
+Without effective management, strong objectives to recover our struggling Sealife and adequate monitoring, the MPAs will simply not improve the damaged health of our wider seas.
+You can read our detailed consultation responses here and find out how you can get involved to support MPAs.